stlab/better-code/better-code/src/chapter-2-contracts.md

 ## Conclusion

-Programming by contract establishes a framework for understanding correctness, for reasoning locally about program semantics, and for evolving existing code.
-Fundamentally, that makes documentation a central part of.
+Programming by contract establishes a framework for understanding correctness, for knowing what to test, for reasoning locally about program semantics, for distributing work across programmers, for evolving existing code, and even for evaluating API quality.
+It is a practical discipline built on the kind of informal reasoning every programmer applies daily.

-The journey through contracts has revealed several transformative insights.
-First, that correctness isn't an unrealistic ideal but a practical discipline built on the kind of informal reasoning we already do when we code.
-Second, that documentation isn't overhead but essential infrastructure—the connective tissue that makes large-scale software development possible.
-Third, that the act of writing clear contracts naturally drives us toward better designs, simpler APIs, and more robust systems.

-The power of contracts lies not just in what they prevent, but in what they enable.
-They enable local reasoning by allowing you to understand code without diving into implementation details.
-They enable confident refactoring by making the expected behavior explicit.
-They enable effective testing by clarifying exactly what needs to be verified.
-Most importantly, they enable collaborative development by creating shared understanding about how components should behave.

-The discipline outlined in this chapter—from documenting every declaration to establishing project-wide policies, from choosing strong invariants to designing types that encapsulate complexity—might initially seem demanding.
-However, experienced practitioners discover that contracts don't slow development down; they speed it up.
-When you catch design problems early through the act of writing contracts, when you immediately know where bugs originate, when you can refactor with confidence and build upon stable abstractions, the compound effect is dramatically improved productivity.

-The techniques you've learned here scale from individual functions to entire systems.
-Type invariants compose into program invariants.
-Component contracts build towers of abstraction.
-Local correctness drives system-wide reliability.
-Whether you're building a small utility or a large distributed system, contracts provide the intellectual framework for managing complexity.
+By treating contract documentation as essential infrastructure—the connective tissue of our software—and making it part of the design process, we can write Better Code the first time around, and build programs efficiently, at scale.

 As you apply these ideas in your own work, remember that like any powerful tool, contracts require practice to master.
-Start small—document the declarations you're working on, think explicitly about preconditions and postconditions, design your types to maintain clear invariants.
+Start small: document all new declarations, think explicitly about preconditions and postconditions, and design your types to maintain clear invariants.
+Existing components with insufficient contract documentation create a cycle of repeated reverse-engineering.
+When you discover how these components work, instead of throwing that work away, capture it in new documentation.
 As these practices become natural, you'll find yourself writing not just better code, but thinking more clearly about the problems you're solving.

-The investment in learning to program by contract pays dividends throughout your career.
-It transforms how you read other people's code, how you design your own components, and how you reason about software systems.
-Most importantly, it provides a path toward the kind of software craftsmanship where correctness, clarity, and maintainability aren't happy accidents but inevitable outcomes of disciplined practice.

-Programming by contract isn't just about writing better software—it's about becoming a better programmer.
-The habits of thought and the technical disciplines you've encountered in this chapter will serve you well regardless of what languages you use, what domains you work in, or what challenges you face.
-In a field where change is constant, the fundamental principles of clear communication, careful reasoning, and deliberate design remain eternally valuable.